Paul Gascoigne: Mental illness, alcoholism and legal troubles

 Gascoigne at the Memorabilia convention, Birmingham, April 2006.

 Gascoigne first entered therapy sessions in October 1998 when he was admitted into Priory Hospital after a drinking session where he drank 32 shots of whisky, which left him at "rock bottom"; then-manager Bryan Robson signed him into the clinic whilst Gascoigne was unconscious.
 He was released, at his own insistence, two weeks into the suggested minimum stay of 28 days.
-His subsequent visits to the Priory became more infrequent, and he eventually returned to drinking alcohol.
+His subsequent visits to the Priory became less frequent, and he eventually returned to drinking alcohol.
 In 2001, Everton's then-chairman Bill Kenwright contacted Gascoigne's therapist at the Priory, John McKeown, who organised more treatment to help Gascoigne to control his drinking.
 As part of the treatment he was sent to the United States where he had a stay at a clinic in Cottonwood, Arizona.
 He was diagnosed with bipolar disorder.
 He stayed at the clinic in 2003 after he suffered low points working in China, and again in 2004 after retiring from football.

 In February 2008, Gascoigne was sectioned under the Mental Health Act after an incident at the Malmaison Hotel in Newcastle upon Tyne.
 He was taken into protective custody to prevent self-harm.
 He was sectioned again in June, and in September he was hospitalised after he overdosed on alcohol and other drugs in an apparent suicide attempt.

 Gascoigne was arrested for a disturbance outside a takeaway in February 2010.
 The following month, he was charged with drink driving, driving without a licence, and driving without insurance.
 On 9 July 2010 Gascoigne appeared at the scene of the tense stand-off between the police and the fugitive Raoul Moat, claiming to be Moat's brother and stating that he had brought him "a can of lager, some chicken, a fishing rod, a Newcastle shirt and a dressing gown".
 He was denied access to Moat.
 In August 2011, Gascoigne sued The Sun, claiming that its coverage of him during the Raoul Moat incident interrupted his treatment for alcoholism.

 In October 2010, Gascoigne was arrested for drink driving.
 He subsequently admitted being more than four times over the limit at Newcastle upon Tyne Magistrates Court.
 One day after being warned he could face a prison sentence for drink driving, Gascoigne was arrested for possession of cocaine.
 He should have appeared in court on 11 November to be sentenced for the drink driving offence.
 Instead he went into rehab on the south coast of England and was given an eight-week suspended sentence.